broeker/jumpsuit/src/pages/index.md

     flexible than our current status quo.
 Best yet, building this next generation of websites and applications is simply fun in way that web developers have been missing for a very long time.
-  heading: Let's have some fun again.
+  heading: Building a better web
   image1:
     alt: Jumpsuit diagram
     image: /img/jumpsuit.svg